cssteam/GeoMagnetism-Swift/README.md

 [![License](https://img.shields.io/cocoapods/l/GeoMagnetism.svg?style=flat)](http://cocoapods.org/pods/GeoMagnetism)
 [![Platform](https://img.shields.io/cocoapods/p/GeoMagnetism.svg?style=flat)](http://cocoapods.org/pods/GeoMagnetism)

+This is a Swift port of Android's [`GeomagneticField` class](https://developer.android.com/reference/android/hardware/GeomagneticField.html).

+The `GeomagneticField` allows you to query parameters of the earth's magnetic field a at a prticular location at a particular time.
+It is calculated based on the World Magnetic Model (WMM) as published by the United States National Geospatial-Intelligence Agency.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.